chisato-lycoreco/SMN-pytorch/README.md

 # SMN-pytorch
 0.Reproduce the result of paper Sequential Matching Network based on Pytorch.

+My result(R10@1/R10W2/R10@5 metric) on Ubuntu Dialog Corpus is nearly consistent with the result shown in paper.

+R2@1 metric which requires more extra processing is not calculated, but the correctness of my code can be ensured.

 For details about data preprocessing and model, refer to paper "Sequential Matching Network: A New Architecture for Multi-turn Response Selection in Retrieval-Based Chatbots"

 Author:
-Yu Wu† Wei Wu‡ Chen Xing♦, Zhoujun Li†∗ Ming Zhou‡ †State Key Lab of Software Development Environment, Beihang University, Beijing, China ♦College of Computer and Control Engineering, Nankai University, Tianjin, China ‡ Microsoft Research, Beijing, China {wuyu,lizj}@buaa.edu.cn {wuwei,v-chxing,mingzhou}@microsoft.com
+Yu Wu† Wei Wu‡ Chen Xing♦, Zhoujun Li†∗ Ming Zhou‡

+†State Key Lab of Software Development Environment, Beihang University, Beijing, China

+♦College of Computer and Control Engineering, Nankai University, Tianjin, China

+‡ Microsoft Research, Beijing, China

+{wuyu,lizj}@buaa.edu.cn {wuwei,v-chxing,mingzhou}@microsoft.com

 For Tensorflow version implemented by the author, see repo: